awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 with the available plaintext.

-If more input plaintext MUST NOT become available and there is exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
+If more input plaintext MUST NOT become available and there are exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
 If they construct a regular frame, they MUST also construct an empty final frame.